rache3/telco-churn-prediction/README.md

    - Evaluated model performance on the test set

 ## Results
+The model was evaluated using accuracy, ROC-AUC, and a confusion matrix.
+Key insights show high recall but a high false positive rate, suggesting room for optimization.
 - **Training Accuracy**: 0.7963
 - **Test Accuracy**: 0.7906
 - **ROC-AUC Score**: 0.6679